Oath of office: Oath of Allegiance and Official Oath

 A general Oath of Allegiance and Official Oath, are set out in the Promissory Oaths Act 1868 are required to be taken by various office-holders.

 Members of the House of Commons or of the House of Lords are required to take the oath of allegiance in the House at the beginning of a new Parliament, as well as after a Demise of the Crown.

 Section 84 of the Scotland Act 1998 requires members of the Scottish Parliament to take the Oath of Allegiance at a meeting of the Parliament.
-Members of the Scottish Executive and junior Scottish Ministers are additionally required to take the Official Oath.
+Members of the Scottish Government and junior Scottish Ministers are additionally required to take the Official Oath.

 Section 20 of the Government of Wales Act 1998 requires members of the National Assembly for Wales to take the oath of allegiance.
 A Welsh form of the Oath is prescribed by the National Assembly for Wales (Oath of Allegiance in Welsh) Order 1999.